IgniteUI/igniteui-docfx/en/components/data-chart-type-category-point-series.md

 -   The data source must be an array or a list of data items.
 -   The data source must contain at least one data item otherwise the chart will not render the [`IgxPointSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpointseriescomponent.html).
--   All data items must contain at least one data column (string or date time) which should be mapped to the `Label` property of the category axis (e.g. [`IgxCategoryXAxisComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
+-   All data items must contain at least one data column (string or date time) which should be mapped to the [`IgxLabelComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxlabelcomponent.html) property of the category axis (e.g. [`IgxCategoryXAxisComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
 -   All data items must contain at least one numeric data column which should be mapped using the `ValueMemberPath` property of the [`IgxPointSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpointseriescomponent.html).

 You can use the [SampleCategoryData](data-chart-data-sources-category.md) as data source which meets above data requirements.